Caroline Haslett: Commemoration

 A blue plaque has been erected to honour her memory by Crawley Arts Council and EDF Energy.
-It is located in a road named after her: Haslett Avenue East, in Three Bridges, Crawley, West Sussex.
+It is located in a road named after her: Haslett Avenue East, in Three Bridges, West Sussex.

 Caroline Haslett Primary School in Milton Keynes, Buckinghamshire, is also named after her.

 An exhibition about her life and work, the Caroline Haslett Memorial Project was held in April and May 2019 at the Hawth Theatre in Crawley.

-The National Portrait Gallery hold 7 portraits of Haslett, including a 1949 oil by Sir Gerald Kelly, put on display in Room 28 on Floor 2 in the 2023 redisplay and she features in the gallery's online walking tour of Mayfair.
+Haslett features in the National Portrait Gallery's online walking tour of Mayfair.